DevExpress-Examples/word-document-api-insert-dynamic-content/README.md

 <!-- default badges end -->
 # Word Processing Document API - Insert Dynamic Content

 The following code sample shows use the [DOCVARIABLE](https://docs.devexpress.com/OfficeFileAPI/15291/word-processing-document-api/fields/field-codes/docvariable) field and [RichEditDocumentServer.CalculateDocumentVariable](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.RichEditDocumentServer.CalculateDocumentVariable) event to insert dynamic (formatted) content.
-In this example, the DOCVARIABLE field is used to display the DevExpress community website's RSS feed.
+In this example, the DOCVARIABLE field displays the DevExpress community website's RSS feed.

+> [!Important]
+> The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
+For pricing information, please refer to the [DevExpress Subscription](https://www.devexpress.com/Subscriptions/) page.

 # Files to Review